-We consent to the use in this Registration Statement on Form F-1 of our report dated April 29, 2019, relating to the consolidated financial statements of ASLAN Pharmaceuticals Limited and its subsidiaries (the "Group"), appearing in the prospectus, which is part of this registration statement.
+We consent to the use in this Amendment No. 1 to Registration Statement on Form F-1 of our report dated April 29, 2019, relating to the consolidated financial statements of ASLAN Pharmaceuticals Limited and its subsidiaries (the "Group"), appearing in the prospectus, which is part of this registration statement.
 We also consent to the reference to us under the heading "Experts" in such prospectus.